timonkobusch/nonogram/README.md

 [![License MIT](https://img.shields.io/badge/licence-MIT-3498db.svg?style=popout-square)](https://choosealicense.com/licenses/mit/)

 Welcome to the Nonogram Web App Repository!
-This is a fully functional web application for solving [nonograms](https://en.wikipedia.org/wiki/Nonogram), also known as picross or griddlers.
+This is a fully functional web application for playing [nonograms](https://en.wikipedia.org/wiki/Nonogram), also known as picross.
 Nonograms are grid-based puzzles where the goal is to determine which cells in a grid should be filled and which should be empty based on numerical clues provided for each row and column.
+All puzzles are solvable with standard human-like strategies and are generated that way.

 The Web App can be found here:
 [timonkobusch.github.io/nonogram](https://timonkobusch.github.io/nonogram)